 Believe it or not, some cities will allow you to recycle antifreeze at the curb.
 These options are rare, so check locally and determine storage requirements.

-While many auto shops accept used motor oil (another recyclable car fluid), Earth911 is unaware of any retailers that accept antifreeze nationally.
-So, if you need to dispose of antifreeze (new or used), your best bet is your local household hazardous waste (HHW) program.
+While many auto shops accept used motor oil (another recyclable car fluid), no national retail auto parts chains accept antifreeze at every store.
+Check the Earth911 database for local recycling options.
+If you need to dispose of antifreeze (new or used), take it to your local household hazardous waste (HHW) program.
 A few important tips:

 - If you work on your own car, don’t mix antifreeze with other automotive fluids like brake fluid or transmission fluid.
 Keep all liquids in separate containers.